symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. tip::

-    The sandbox defaults to YAML, but you can easily switch to XML or PHP by opening the ``app/AppKernel.php`` file and modifying the ``registerContainerConfiguration`` method.
+    The standard distribution defaults to YAML, but you can easily switch to XML or PHP by opening the ``app/AppKernel.php`` file and modifying the ``registerContainerConfiguration`` method.

 .. index::